prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 Simulator Modeling
 ==================

-The epidemic spreading in this simulator is modeled according to what is known about the COVID-19.
-The assumptions about the epidemic spreading and mobility implemented in the simulator are based on the published research as well as interactions with the epidemiologists.
-We plan to update the simulator as more and more about epidemic will be known.

 The simulator simulates individual mobility in a city of :math:`R` POIs with :math:`M` people.
 Each POI belongs to one of the three categories: working, residential, and commercial.
 An individual is associated with two fixed POIs: one for residential, and one for working.

 +------------------+---+------------------+--------+